sampletest2019/pytest_selenium_simple/README.md

 # pytest-selenium-simple

 This is a simple example of test scripts written using **Python**, **Selenium WebDriver**, **PyTest** and **Allure**.
-**ChromeDriver** version is 88 and located inside the project.
+**ChromeDriver** is managed by webdriver-manager package.
-Please update it according to your version of Google Chrome installed on your machine when running locally.
+You will get the specific version chromedriver based on your OS and Chrome browser version automatically.

 **Pre-requisites:**